Table of Contents

 The above-mentioned best dog toy options, the first five, are my top picks.
 But all of these toys I've reviewed in this article stood out above the rest that I left out.
 Dogs love them and their humans were impressed too.
 Although these aren't the cheapest dog toys on the market, they are well worth the price that you'll pay.
 I knew when I started out to make this list that any toy that I selected would have to make pet parents as happy as it made their dogs.

 How I Researched and Evaluated Dog Toys

-On top of trying toys with my dogs and putting them through days of tryouts, I’ve also went out to do some research that would assist me in picking out the best dog toy.
-My research was done primarily online through manufactures websites, consumer reviews, and articles and blogs from experts in the pet industry.
-Some of the research was hands on as I have used many of these toys myself.
+On top of trying toys with my dogs and putting them through days of tryouts, I've also gone out to do some research that would assist me in picking out the best dog toy.
+My research was done primarily online through manufacturers' websites, consumer reviews, and articles and blogs from experts in the pet industry.
+Some of the research was hands-on as I have used many of these toys myself.
 However, I still wanted to compare my personal opinion with that of experts and other pet parents.

 The first thing I needed to find out was what makes a really good dog toy.
 What were the experts looking for when evaluating dog toys?
 I knew the toys would need to fun, but what makes a dog go crazy for a toy?
 I know what makes a toy entertaining to a human, but what about to a dog?
 And what were the different aspects that I should be looking for when selecting toys for different ages of dogs?
 Obviously, senior dogs aren't going to be entertained by the same things that puppies are.

 Then I began the research of my specific dog toys.
 I looked at the features of these toys for dogs, the materials that they were made with, the reputation of the company, and the price of the toys.
 Weeding out the poor quality toys or those that are unreasonably expensive cut the list of best dog toy products in half.
 Once I had a solid selection of toys I believed to be top-quality I went to the consumer reviews.